 Celebrate International Beer Day and the woman who achieved goddess status when she discovered the frothy beverage — by accident.

 The world loves beer.
-So much so that it’s celebrated yearly on International Beer Day.
+So much so that it’s celebrated on International Beer Day the first Friday of every August.
 Whether it’s grocery store classics Budweiser or Coors, a locally brewed craft beer, or one of the many Belgium creations that will knock you off your feet with their alcohol percentages, beer is a global treasure.
 It’s been that way for centuries (when water wasn’t safe to drink, humanity guzzled beer).
 More often than not, in modern times beer is stereotypically considered a man’s drink — 44% of women surveyed by AB InBev said as much.
 And 54% of male drinkers in the United States told Gallup they prefer beer over other alcoholic beverages; only 23% of women said the same.
 There’s a funny thing, though, about beer history: this frothy beverage that’s become synonymous with masculinity (thanks, advertising) was created by a woman in ancient Mesopotamia — by accident.
 Her gift, which was enjoyed by both men and women in the cradle of civilization, was so revered that they made her a deity: Ninkasi the Goddess of Beer.

 Remembering Ninkasi the Goddess of Beer on International Beer Day